 “My sophomore year, when I was 19, I had brain surgery to remove it, and it went really badly,” said Ewan.
 “I decided I wanted to help people after surgery, and I felt social work was a good way to do that, so I dropped pre-med, kept the Psychology major, and added Social Work as a second major.”

 Scholarship recognizes academics, service, and leadership

-Ewan recovered and her decision to shift focus in her education at CSU has paid off.
+Ewan recovered her health, and her decision to shift focus in her education at CSU has paid off.
 Now a senior, she has been selected to receive funding for her current internship at Larimer County Human Services through the Colorado Child Welfare Stipend Program; she expects a full-time job offer after graduation; and she is now the first place winner of the Phi Alpha Patty Gibbs Wahlberg BSW Scholarship.

 The Wahlberg Scholarship is presented through the Phi Alpha Honor Society for Social Work.
 Ewan’s application was chosen by various judges across the United States.
 She was awarded $3,000, a plaque, and an all-expense paid trip to present at the Association of Baccalaureate Social Work Program Directors conference in Jacksonville, Florida, on March 14-17, 2019.

 Phi Alpha society offers opportunities for social work students